The 'Second Law' of Retirement Rule

 “What’s going to get you out of bed in the morning?”
 Murphy Pavone often asks.
 “Whether it’s volunteering, mentoring, traveling or learning something new, identify activities that bring purpose and connection.”

-The answer will be different for everyone.
+Your particular prescription for battling entropy in retirement will be unique, and developing a bespoke routine will take time and experimentation.
 Therefore, investing your time, money and energy in retirement isn’t only a matter of rules.
 It also requires a bit of creative expression.
 Or as investor Howard Marks once said, “Investing is more art than science.”

 More Retirement Rules